windup/windup-quickstarts/ejb-beanutils-async/rules-java/README.md

 Test the Quickstart Rule Addon
 -----------------------------

 To test this rule, you must run the migration tool against an application that contains the  BeanUtils AsynchronousMethod annotation.
-The `jee-example-app-1.0.0.ear` file located in the `test-files/` contains this annotation and can be used to test the rule addon.
+The `src_example` folder located in the `test-files/` directory contains XML and Java class files that can be used to test the rule addon.

 1. Start Windup as described above.